About DreamLoomAI

 What We Actually Do

-While other programs offer supervision or traditional activities like dance and chess, we give kids something different: a chance to collaborate with AI to turn imagination into reality.
+While other programs offer supervision or traditional activities like dance and chess, we give kids something different: a chance to direct AI to turn imagination into reality.

 In our 60-minute sessions, kids don’t just learn about AI.
 They create with it.
 They might: